Deep-Fried Brussels Sprouts

 Why coconut oil is great for frying

-- Coconut oil has a higher smoke point (or burn point) than many other oils frequently suggested in frying recipes.
+Coconut oil has a higher smoke point (or burning point) than many other oils commonly recommended for frying.
 Vegetable oil, extra virgin olive oil, and canola oil all have a lower smoke point than coconut oil.

-Deep frying can feel a little nervy sometimes, but following these tips + the instructions in this recipe will give you beautifully crunchy brussels sprouts.
+Deep-frying can feel a little nerve-racking sometimes, but following these tips and the instructions in this recipe will give you beautifully crunchy Brussels sprouts.

 Deep-Fried Brussels Sprouts Recipe